MOA Translation Dubai — MOJ License #701

 DIFC and ADGM: Common Law Jurisdictions

 DIFC and ADGM are common law jurisdictions with English as the official language.
-Their corporate documents include Articles of Association (internal management rules), Shareholders Agreements (governing shareholder relationships), Certificates of Incorporation (confirming registration), and Register of Members (listing current shareholders).
+Their corporate documents include Articles of Association, Shareholders Agreements, Certificates of Incorporation, and Register of Members.
 These documents are already in English.
 Arabic translation is needed for mainland UAE authorities, courts, or government tenders.

 Why Does the Bank Need This?